Small Business Org Chart Structure

 Common structure mistakes

-- Owner remains the only escalation point -> urgent decisions stack up and teams wait.
+- Owner remains the only escalation point across all functions.

-- Manager titles are added without authority boundaries -> extra layers appear, but accountability is still fuzzy.
+- Manager titles are added without clear authority boundaries.

-- Shared services are hidden off-chart -> teams duplicate process and bypass controls.
+- Shared services are hidden and teams bypass process controls.

 When to change structure